pypa/packaging.python.org/source/key_projects.rst

 Dev irc:#pypa-dev

+virtualenv is a tool which uses the command-line path environment variable to create isolated Python :term:`Virtual Environments
+<Virtual Environment>`, much as ``venv`` does. virtualenv provides
-virtualenv is a tool which uses the command-line path environment variable to (like venv) create isolated Python :term:`Virtual Environments <Virtual Environment>`. virtualenv goes beyond venv by supporting Python 2.7 and by providing convenient features for configuring, maintaining, duplicating, and troubleshooting the virtual environments.
+additional functionality, compared to ``venv``, by supporting Python 2.7 and by providing convenient features for configuring, maintaining, duplicating, and troubleshooting the virtual environments.
 For more information, see the section on :ref:`Creating and using Virtual Environments`.

 .. _warehouse: